 Overnight guests of the ranch have complimentary access to the trails, and a day pass can be purchased for $20.
 The ranch restaurant is open to the public for lunch and dinner.
 There is a special $25 lunch buffet rate for day pass holders.
 Plan your visit to coincide with one of their monthly Dinner Club nights.
-These feature specialty dishes with wine pairings, and can provide for an elegant end to your day.
+These feature specialty dishes with wine pairings and can provide for an elegant end to your day.
 The Dinner Club nights require advance reservations.
 Equipment rentals are provided at the activity center.
 No dogs allowed.
-See Latigo Ranch: A Snowshoer’s Paradise for more details.

-A perennial family favorite, this ranch offers an array of activities year-round in addition to snowshoeing so you can really make a full, fun day out of your visit.
+A perennial family favorite, YMCA Snow Mountain Ranch offers an array of activities year-round in addition to snowshoeing.
+You can really make a full, fun day out of your visit!
 An on-site Nordic center provides 120k of trails covering 5,200 acres of stunning mountain, meadow and riverside terrain (including snowshoe-specific trails).
-The Nordic center also has a retail shop with equipment rentals, and informative guided tours.
+The Nordic center also has a retail shop with equipment rentals and informative guided tours.
 At the Skinny Ski cafe there, they serve hot beverages and snack items.

 After exploring the snowy trails, try your hand at roller skating, archery, arts and crafts, fat biking or even dog-sledding.
 Dogs allowed on leash.
-Overnight guests receive complimentary trail access.
+Overnight guests receive complimentary access to the trails.
 Visitors require a day pass for use or multi-day punch cards and season passes are available for purchase.
-Check out 48 Hours at Snow Mountain Ranch to help plan your visit.

-This popular ski resort is one of Grand County’s main attractions.
+One of Grand County’s main attractions is the popular Winter Park Ski Resort.
 It’s one of the oldest resorts in Colorado, although it recently underwent a few facelifts when it partnered with the Ikon multi-resort pass.
 The resort offers a great trail map featuring detailed descriptions of snowshoe-specific trails that originate from the resort base.

-Additionally, two hour guided snowshoe tours are offered twice a day on weekends (advance reservations recommended).
+Additionally, two hour guided snowshoe tours is offered twice a day on weekends (advance reservations recommended).
 These tours depart from the top of the new gondola, so you get to enjoy the scenery without the leg-burning climb.
-The tour ticket includes your lift ticket.
-The guides are also knowledgeable about the history and ecology of the area, and therefore are as educational as they are exhilarating.
+The tour ticket also includes your lift ticket.
+The guides are knowledgeable about the history and ecology of the area and therefore are as educational as they are exhilarating.
 Equipment is available to rent at the tour center before hopping a lift up the mountain.
-Take advantage of that lift ticket and apres at the Sunspot Mountaintop Lodge for sunset happy hour with live music (opens in January).
+Take advantage of that lift ticket and apres at the Sunspot Mountaintop Lodge for sunset happy hour with live music.

 Additionally, the Granby Ranch Golf Course is open to the public for free in the winter.
 However, they do not make snow, groom trails, or provide any retail/rental services here.
 After exploring the trails, head to the Granby Ranch Grill for lunch or dinner.
 They also have a good happy hour from 3 to 6 p.m.
 Wednesdays through Sundays.